All Episodes

 All right.

-And uh, but I want to ask you about you you wrote a piece about my fellow conservatives should protect medical marijuana from the government.
+But I want to ask you about, you wrote a piece about my fellow conservatives should protect medical marijuana from the government.

 That's correct.

-And the bottom line is medical marijuana now has been approved by all the four states, and they don't want to waste resources, police resources on trying to prevent rich people from getting treatment as they would like in the with using medical marijuana.
+And the bottom line is medical marijuana now has been approved by all but four states, and they don't want to waste resources, police resources, on trying to prevent people from getting treatment as they would like with using medical marijuana.

-And my amendment is to the appropriations bill that's now being considered in the House right now today, the appropriations bill for the Department of Justice, so that if a state has legalized the medical use of marijuana, that the federal government cannot and the Department of Justice cannot jump in and supersede the state law uh with our own activities.
+And my amendment is to the appropriations bill that's now being considered in the House right now today, the appropriations bill for the Department of Justice so that if a state has legalized the medical use of marijuana, that the federal government cannot, and the Department of Justice cannot jump in and supersede the state law with their own activities.

 Did you ever see the movie Dallas Buyers Club?